 Self Assessment

-Which type best describes you in a relationship?
+Which type best describes you in relationship?

 I tend to keep my feelings in.